IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Abstract

 \section{Abstract}

-Instruction following is a fundamental ability of Large Language Models (LLMs), requiring their generated outputs to follow multiple constraints imposed in input instructions.
+Instruction-following is a fundamental ability of Large Language Models (LLMs), requiring their generated outputs to follow multiple constraints imposed in input instructions.
 Numerous studies have attempted to enhance this ability through preference optimization or reinforcement learning based on reward signals from LLM-as-a-Judge.
-However, existing evaluation models for instruction following still possess many deficiencies, such as substantial costs and unreliable assessments.
-To this end, we propose \model, an LLM critic that can provide efficient and reliable assessments of constraint following in the instructions.
+However, existing evaluation models for instruction-following still possess many deficiencies, such as substantial costs and unreliable assessments.
+To this end, we propose \model, an LLM critic for fine-grained, efficient, and reliable instruction-following evaluation.
 We first develop a checklist generator to decompose instructions and generate constraint checklists.
 With the assistance of the checklists, we collect high-quality critique training data through a multi-stage critique filtering mechanism and employ a constraint-level preference optimization method to train \model.
-Extensive experiments demonstrate that the evaluation performance of \model can beat strong LLM-as-a-Judge baselines, including Deepseek-R1 and o4-mini.
-With the scalable reward signals provided by \model, LLMs can achieve substantial performance gains in instruction-following optimization under lower computational overhead compared to strong LLM critic baselines.
+Extensive experiments show that the evaluation performance of \model can beat strong LLM-as-a-Judge baselines, including o4-mini and Gemini-3-Pro.
+With the reward signals provided by \model, LLMs can achieve substantial performance gains in instruction-following optimization under lower computational overhead compared to strong LLM critic baselines.
+Our code and model are available at \url{https://github.com/thu-coai/IF-CRITIC}.